Robonauts-Everybot/FTC-Everybot-Docs/docs/fundamentals/tools-and-machinery/tapping.md

 <br/>

-The goal of tapping is to add internal threads to a hole so a bolt can be threaded on.
+The goal of tapping is to add internal threads to a hole so a bolt can be screwed into it like it is a nut.
 Typically for tapping you will need the following:

 <br/>